husarion/panther_ros/panther_driver/README.md

 ### driver_node.py

 Node responsible for communication with motor controllers and computing inverse and forward kinematics of a robot.
+Commanded velocities are smoothed with acceleration constraints.

 #### Publishes